Kirpan12345/Atliq-Hardware-Sales-Performance/README.md

    SELECT * FROM customers;

-2.Show total number of customers
+2. Show total number of customers

    SELECT count(*) FROM customers;